All residents are responsible for abiding by these regulations, in addition to all state and local laws, and the UWG Student Conduct Code.

 Guests - Escorting and Registering Guests

-Residents must register their guests at the front desk.
+Residents must register their guests at the service desk.
 All guests must provide an acceptable form of photo ID, a valid driver’s license or government-issued ID.
 Guests who do not provide acceptable ID will be denied entrance into the building.
 Signing a guest into the residence hall designates you as the host, and the host will be held responsible for all actions of their guests.
 Guests must be escorted (e.g., to and from restrooms, lounges, and entrance/exit into the building) by host residents while in the building at all times.

-Residents must check their guests out at the front desk upon their guest exiting the building.
+Residents must check their guests out at the service desk upon their guest exiting the building.
 Failure to check out constitutes a violation of this policy on behalf of the resident host and the guest and may result in restricted guest privileges.

 A guest who is found in a residence hall without an escort by his or her host will be found in violation of Section 22. of the Student Code of Conduct and can be issued a student conduct restriction prohibiting visiting or hosting guests in any UWG residence hall facility.
 Hosts can also be considered jointly responsible for allowing guests to roam unaccompanied (Section 25.03 of the student code of conduct).